 A sales funnel can sometimes seem like quite an abstract concept, especially for those business owners who do not have a background in marketing.
-If the concept itself is abstract, optimising your sales funnel can seem completely overwhelming.
+If the concept itself is abstract, sales funnel optimisation can seem completely overwhelming.

 Today, at Effector, we discuss 10 ways to optimise your sales funnel and keep it performing for you on an on-going basis.
 We hope that it dispels some of the mystery and helps you to take action in your business today.